observing/haproxy/README.md

 of HAProxy which allows you to enable, disable servers and front-ends, read out stats and much more.
-In addition to that it's also capable of hot reloading configuration changes and starting, stopping your HAProxy, even when it's running as a deamon.
+In addition to that it's also capable of hot reloading configuration changes and starting, stopping your HAProxy, even when it's running as a daemon.

 ## Installation

-The package is released in `npm`, the Node.js package registery:
+The package is released in `npm`, the Node.js package registry:

 ```
 npm install haproxy --save